 With this result control item, transient results can be saved for a given part of the simulation run, for a given output frequency, for a desired region within the fluid domain.
 The settings panel looks as follows:

 Transient results are recommended to be saved for small domains especially if an animation is desired.
 If your simulation runs out of memory, your simulation will fail, wasting potentially a lot of solve time.
 So be conservative with the transient output and think about the exact results you need.

 With this result control item, the average of the exported transient output will be calculated for a given fraction from end.
 For example, for a fraction from end of 0.2, the average of each field value within 20% from the end of the simulation will be computed.

 We can’t take every time step for the calculation of the average, as this would be computationally too expensive.
 Hence, to make the computation effort feasible, we use the Sampling interval that stores results only every 2nd, 4th, or 8th time step (besides custom resolution) for the averaging.

-The rest of filters in the settings panel are same as that for transient output discussed above.
+The rest of the filters in the settings panel are the same as that for the transient output discussed above.